LogtalkDotOrg/logtalk3/adapters/NOTES.md

 after the first one when using the provided `taulgt` integration script, edit the `core/core.pl` file and change the compiler flag `clean(on)` to `clean(off)` for loading the built-in entities (look into the end of the file for the predicate that loads them).
+There are also some standards compliance issues and parser bugs that trigger errors with some tools and examples.
+These issues are expected to be solved soon.
+For the best experience, use the latest Tau Prolog git version.

 XSB 3.8.0 and later versions